UKCloud/AzureStack/ARM Templates/ConfigServer-SiteRecovery/README.md

 ## Prerequisites

-- Ensure a virtual network is already available within the resource group you wish to deploy the configuration server to.
+- Ensure a virtual network is already available within the resource group you wish to deploy the configuration server to, with any VMs that you wish to be protected residing on this network.

+- A public Azure subscription on the same domain as an Azure Stack subscription.

 - For any VMs which you wish to be protected, be sure to add the relevant custom script extension.
-The URLs for these are as follows:
+These are required as specified in the [Azure Stack Site Recovery documentation](https://docs.microsoft.com/en-us/azure/site-recovery/azure-stack-site-recovery#step-1-prepare-azure-stack-vms).
+The URLs for these custom scripts are as follows:
   - Windows: https://raw.githubusercontent.com/UKCloud/AzureStack/master/Extensions/Windows/VMSetupForSR.ps1

+    This extension disables Remote User Access control and allows WMI and File and Printer sharing on the firewall.

   - Linux: https://raw.githubusercontent.com/UKCloud/AzureStack/master/Extensions/Linux/SetRootPassword.sh

+    This extension sets the root password to the input parameter, as root access is required for Azure Site Recovery.

     > [!Note]
     > For the Linux extension, use the following command syntax: `sh ChangePassword.sh <password>`
+    >
-    > The Windows extension does not require any parameters to be specified
+    > The Windows extension does not require any parameters to be specified.

 ## High Level Overview of the Deployment Process